Enigma Variations: Variation I (L'istesso tempo) "C.A.E."

 Caroline Alice Elgar, Elgar's wife.
-The variation repeats a four-note melodic fragment which Elgar reportedly whistled when arriving home to his wife.
-After Alice's death, Elgar wrote, "The variation is really a prolongation of the theme with what I wished to be romantic and delicate additions; those who knew C.A.E. will understand this reference to one whose life was a romantic and delicate inspiration."
+After her death, Elgar wrote, "The variation is really a prolongation of the theme with what I wished to be romantic and delicate additions; those who knew C.A.E. will understand this reference to one whose life was a romantic and delicate inspiration".

-(In these notes Elgar's words are quoted from his posthumous publication My Friends Pictured Within which draws on the notes he provided for the Aeolian Company's 1929 pianola rolls edition of the Variations.)

 Variation II (Allegro) "H.D.S-P."

 Hew David Steuart-Powell.
 Elgar wrote, "Hew David Steuart-Powell was a well-known amateur pianist and a great player of chamber music.
 He was associated with B.G.N. (cello) and the composer (violin) for many years in this playing.
-His characteristic diatonic run over the keys before beginning to play is here humorously travestied in the semiquaver passages; these should suggest a Toccata, but chromatic beyond H.D.S-P.'s liking."
+His characteristic diatonic run over the keys before beginning to play is here humorously travestied in the semiquaver passages; these should suggest a Toccata, but chromatic beyond H.D.S-P.'s liking".